 - Construction accident;

 - Catastrophic workplace accident; or

 Other wrongful conduct may also give rise to a loss of consortium claim.
-An experienced personal injury attorney is in the best position to advise you concerning both the strength of your loved one’s personal injury claim and your likelihood of success on a loss of consortium claim.
+An experienced car accident lawyer is in the best position to advise you concerning both the strength of your loved one’s personal injury claim and your likelihood of success on a loss of consortium claim.

 Several elements must be proved to ensure that your loss of consortium claim succeeds.

 - You must demonstrate that you suffered a loss as a result of your loved one’s injuries.
-If your injured loved one is your spouse, you may have to provide evidence concerning the length and stability of your marriage, your living arrangements, your intimate relations with your spouse, your personal mental or emotional suffering, and the ways in which your relationship and home life have changed as a result of your loved one’s injuries or death.
+If your injured loved one is your spouse, you may have to provide evidence concerning the length and stability of your marriage, your living arrangements, your intimate relations with your spouse, your personal mental or emotional suffering, and how your relationship and home life have changed as a result of your loved one’s injuries or death.

 The losses for which you may be awarded damages include the following:

 - Loss of services previously provided by your loved one, such as child care, personal care, household chores, yard maintenance, and the like; and